Generation Iron 2: Does It Live Up to the Original?

-She emphasizes that female bodybuilding is not a beauty pageant - it is about how much muscle the women can carry.
+She emphasizes that female bodybuilding is not a beauty pageant – it is about how much muscle the women can carry.
 That is what they should have been rated on.
-Iris also talks briefly about the muscle worshipping sub culture, those who are willing to pay good money to spend time with ultra muscular women.
+Iris also talks briefly about the muscle worshipping subculture, those who are willing to pay good money to spend time with ultra muscular women.

 Why You Might Be Disappointed

-The basic problem with Generation Iron 2 is that it seems to be disjointed.
+The basic problem with the documentary is that it seems to be disjointed.
 You may feel that the movie is all over the place with no central thread tying the individual scenes together.
 In the first movie, as in Pumping Iron, you had the protagonist and the antagonist.
-And, love him or hate him, Phil Heath, gave a good positive representation to the sport, as he explained that bodybuilders, though maligned, are able to do something that the vast majority of the population want to do but can't - lose fat and build muscle at the same time.
+And, love him or hate him, Phil Heath, gave a good positive representation to the sport, as he explained that bodybuilders, though maligned, are able to do something that the vast majority of the population want to do but can’t – lose fat and build muscle at the same time.

 Yet, Generation Iron 2 feels as if the producers of the movie managed to get a whole bunch of unrelated clips and then pieced them together in order to force some type of narrative.

 It could have been a much more enlightening documentary if the producers had focused on the contrast between the old school bodybuilders versus the new school.
-They could have given us a lot more on the in and outs of how Rich Piana transformed himself from an old school bodybuilder who was going nowhere in the pre internet age into a unique personality, how he created Mutant and then 5% and how that led to his success.
-We would have loved to have learnt he went from a guy who wasn't good enough to go pro to the second biggest star in the industry (behind Kai Greene but ahead of reigning Mr. Olympia Phil Heath).
+They could have given us a lot more on the in and outs of how Rich Piana transformed himself from an old school bodybuilder who was going nowhere in the pre-internet age into a unique personality, how he created Mutant and then 5% and how that led to his success.
+We would have loved to have learned he went from a guy who wasn’t good enough to go pro to the second biggest star in the industry (behind Kai Greene but ahead of reigning Mr. Olympia Phil Heath).

 Same thing with Calum.
 They could have gone into much more detail about where he came from.
 We only know him through social media, whereas, back in the day, bodybuilders had to grind their way up by actually winning competitions before we heard about them.
 That contrast would have been fascinating to delve into but, unfortunately, the makers of Generation Iron 2 fail to capitalize on it.

-The impact of the internet ge on the supplement industry would have been another fascinating sub-topic.
-Back in the pre internet era, the major supplement companies like Optimum Nutrition and BSN contracted only the top Professional Bodybuilders to promote their line.
+The impact of the internet on the supplement industry would have been another fascinating sub-topic.
+Back in the pre-internet era, the major supplement companies like Optimum Nutrition and BSN contracted only the top Professional Bodybuilders to promote their line.
 Today, internet stars such as Rich Piana have brought out their own lines of supplements.
 So are established legends like Kevin Levrone, after building up a massive social media following.

 There is also a story to be told about those top pros who have suddenly stopped competing.
-Along with Kai Greene we have Dana Lynn Bailey and Steve Cooke.
+Along with Kai Greene, we have Dana Lynn Bailey and Steve Cooke.

 The Final Verdict